trelau/AFEM/docs/source/intro.rst

 flexible, modular, and extensible library of components and tools to rapidly build a useful structural model.
 It is **not** an end-user GUI application, but rather a library enabling engineers to rapidly build their own application specific tools and processes, encoding their own design rules and best practices along the way.

+Although AFEM targets airframe design and analysis applications, really only the ``afem.structure`` and ``afem.oml`` packages directly support that cause.
+All the other packages provide a more general and "Pythonic" set of entities and tools that could potentially be used to develop applications in other disciplines and/or domains.

 Technology Stack
 ================